-High School players focus should be
+High school players focus should be

 College and Pro players using private soccer lessons

-Then you have another Women’s Pro Player and USWNT Player Taylor Smith who works with me in her off-season in Texas.
-Check out these highlights of Taylor Smith & I here.
+Then you have another Women’s Pro and USWNT Player Taylor Smith who works with me in her off-season in Texas.
+Check out these highlights of Taylor Smith & I below.

-So many college and pro players are at that level due to their athletic ability.
+Many college and pro players are at that level due to their athletic ability.
 So if you are not working on your own you will mostly likely fall off the map at some point.